 Passengers evacuate onto wing of American Airlines plane after engine catches fire at Denver airport

-(CNN) — Dozens of passengers were forced to stand on the wing of an American Airlines plane at Denver International Airport as they evacuated the aircraft after one of its engines caught fire Thursday evening.
+(CNN) — Dozens of passengers were forced to stand on the wing of an American Airlines plane at Denver International Airport as they evacuated the aircraft after one of its engines caught fire Thursday evening, sending thick black smoke billowing into the air.

 American Airlines Flight 1006, a Boeing 737-800 en route to Dallas-Fort Worth from Colorado Springs with 172 passengers and six crew aboard, diverted to Denver around 5:15 p.m. local time, after the crew reported “engine vibrations,” the Federal Aviation Administration said in a statement.

+“Nah, we just have a high engine vibration so we are cruising slower than normal,” the pilot responded.

+The situation appeared to quickly escalate several minutes later, after the plane landed, when someone on the radio yelled “Mayday, Mayday, Mayday!
+Mayday! … engine fire!”

-The plane arrived at gate C38, where it caught fire, a Denver International Airport spokesperson told CNN.
+The plane arrived at gate C38, a Denver International Airport spokesperson told CNN.
 The fire was extinguished and all passengers were evacuated, the spokesperson said.

-Video from inside the airport shows dozens of passengers exiting the aircraft and standing on the wing as smoke filled the air.
+Images from the scene show dozens of passengers exiting the aircraft and standing on the wing as smoke filled the air.
+Some passengers evacuated the plane on a slide, according to video published by Reuters.

-Six passengers were taken to hospital for further evaluation, an American Airlines spokesperson told CNN.
+Twelve passengers were taken to the hospital with minor injuries, Denver Fire Department told CNN.

-“We thank our crew members, DEN team and first responders for their quick and decisive action with the safety of everyone on board and on the ground as the priority,” the airline said.
+“We thank our crew members, DEN team and first responders for their quick and decisive action with the safety of everyone on board and on the ground as the priority,” American Airlines said in a statement.

-Video captured by a Montana woman inside the airport waiting for a connecting flight shows a large cloud of smoke from the plane rising as dozens of passengers are seen exiting the plane.

 Kristal Leonard, who was flying in from Helena, Montana, told CNN she was waiting inside the Denver International Airport for her connecting flight to Colorado Springs.
 That is when she looked outside and saw flames and smoke engulfing the plane.